gitkraken/vscode-gitlens/README.md

 ## GitLens Settings

-GitLens is highly customizable and provides many configuration settings to allow the personalization of almost all features
+GitLens is highly customizable and provides many configuration settings to allow the personalization of almost all features.

 ### General Settings